minimice/alten-hackathon-cloud-IoT/README.md

 # Alten-hackathon-cloud-IoT
-Alten (Ctrl Alten Del) 1 day hackathon May 2019
+Alten (Ctrl Alten Del) 1 day hackathon May 2019.
+You will need a laptop for these challenges.

 ## AWS Challenges
 Author: [Lim Chooi Guan](https://www.linkedin.com/in/cgl88/)